 - Make sure you can complete your essentials without too much effort each day.

 Remember your list will change and evolve with your circumstances.

-Don’t forget that each family member can help with the list.
+Don’t forget that each family member can help with the items on the list.
 In our house my partner has pretty well taken over cooking.
 I tend to do quick tidy ups and keep the bathroom wiped down.
 We both do the laundry and dishes.

 To help you I have created this free printable.
 It only has space for 6 items, so it is prefect for creating your list of essentials.
 You will notice that the boxes are exactly the right size for 2 x 2 inch sticky notes.
 You can buy those here or simply cut some larger ones to size.
 The great thing about using sticky notes is that you can change your mind or even have different lists for different days.

 Download a free copy of My Essentials Poster.
 The library is my gift to subscribers.
 It contains eBooks, printables, and inspiration to support you in your parenting journey.
 You’ll find it in the Household and Financial Printables.

 Hint: You don’t have to use all the boxes.
 You cross off boxes like I did, or write an inspiring quote!

 What If I Don’t Have Time For My Essentials?